This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 Mixing colors is not as simple as grabbing the closest blue and yellow and making the perfect green.
 There are multiple ways of going about mixing green from these two colors.
 If you have a growing collection of paints in your studio, try gathering all of your yellow and blue shades together.
 You will likely be surprised as to the number you have of each.

 While yellow and blue are the correct answer on a general level, we need to look a little closer to control the green we produce.

 You can use only two primary colors if you want to achieve a vivid secondary.
 Combining all three primary colors is likely to produce a secondary color that is quite muddy and closer to brown than the color we want.
 If we are blending a warm blue with red in it with a warm yellow (that also contains red), we are inadvertently combining all three primary colors.

 Ranking Yellows from Cool to Warm

 You will be able to tell the relative temperature of your yellow colors by looking at them.
-Yellow shades that are closer to orange are warmer relative to yellows that appear more green.
+Yellow shades that are closer to orange are warmer relative to yellows that appear greener.
 We believe that it is best to think of color temperature not as an absolute but as a relative term.
 The color ranking here is relative and based on the names of oil paints.
 From cool to warm, the yellow colors rank as follows: